reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 )
 ```

 When a `<form>` Action succeeds, React will automatically reset the form for uncontrolled components.
-If you need to reset the `<form>` manually, you can call the new `requestFormReset` react-dom API.
+If you need to reset the `<form>` manually, you can call the new [`requestFormReset`](/todo) react-dom API.

-Finally, to access the status of the form Action, we've added a new hook `useFormStatus`.
-This hook works like context for the nearest `<form>` element, returning it's `pending` state and last submitted `formData` and `result`:
+### New Hook: useFormStatus {/*new-hook-useformstatus*/}

+In design systems, it's common to write design components that need access to the nearest Form status, without passing the status down to the component.
+This can be done via Context, but to make the common case easier, we've added a new hook `useFormStatus`:

 ```js {2,5-6}
 function NameInput() {